 NOVA NIMBUS is a multi-disciplinary creative studio with a focus on illustration, design, scoring and sound design.
-The studio is based out of Portland, Oregon and was founded by ANTHONY BENEDETTO and COURTLAND URBANO.
+The studio was founded by ANTHONY BENEDETTO and COURTLAND URBANO.

 We are motivated by story and emotion and we find that nostalgia is one of our strongest sources of inspiration.
 Basically, we use the old to make the new.
 We feel like we have a unique voice, but we also pride ourselves in our artistic versatility.
 Over the years, we've seen our work successfully applied to a variety of clients in many different industries.
 We love working with our clients, but we are also passionate about creating our own content.
 Our hope for NOVA NIMBUS is to strike a healthy balance between commercial and personal projects.